 Aaron Heller

 Aaron Heller began his fire service career in 1984.
-He is a Deputy Chief in the Hamilton NJ Fire Department assigned to oversee the Training Division.
+He recently retired as a Deputy Chief in the Hamilton NJ Fire Department assigned to oversee the Training Division.
 He previously served as the Fire Chief for the Hamilton Township Fire District #9.
-Deputy Chief Heller is a NJ Level 2 instructor, fire official, and EMT.
-He is a past chief of the New Egypt Volunteer Fire Company and past chairman of the Plumsted Township Board of Fire Commissioners.
+Deputy Chief Heller is a NJ Level 2 instructor and NJ fire official.
+He is a past chief of the New Egypt Volunteer Fire Company, where he currently serves s a fireman.
+He is a past chairman of the Plumsted Township Board of Fire Commissioners.
 Heller is a senior instructor with the Mercer County Fire Academy.
-Heller instructs and has been a presenter at several national, regional, and local training events throughout the United States and abroad.
+He instructs and has been a presenter at several national, regional, and local training events throughout the United States and abroad.
 He has been published in Fire Engineering Magazine, Fire & Rescue Magazine, The Fire Department Training Network, and several local publications.
 He is a former co-host of Fire Engineering’s Humpday Hangout on Training.
 Aaron is a founding member of the Jersey F.O.O.L.S chapter of the Fraternal Order Of Leatherhead Society.
 Heller holds a Bachelor of Science degree in Fire Science from Columbia Southern University.
 He is the owner of On Scene Training Associates, LLC.

 Carl J. Haddon